zerasul/mdbook_en/8backgrounds/backgrounds.md

 It is important to know that a background is drawn from top to bottom and from left to right.
 So, it is easier to work with them.
 In addition, we cannot forget that backgrounds work at the tile level, not at the pixel level.

-Finally, although the Sega Mega Drive has a screen resolution of 320x224 (320x240 NTSC) which corresponds to 40x28 tiles in PAL, you can store more Tiles per background so that we can store up to 64x32 Tiles; so that we could use this extra Tiles for scrolling; that we will see in more detail in a next chapter.
+Finally, although the Sega Mega Drive has a screen resolution of 320x240 (320x224 NTSC) which corresponds to 40x30 tiles in PAL, you can store more Tiles per background so that we can store up to 64x32 Tiles; so that we could use this extra Tiles for scrolling; that we will see in more detail in a next chapter.

 ### Background A, B and Window

 As we have mentioned, Sega Mega Drive has 2 backgrounds available to work with (apart from the one in charge of the Sprites).

-* **Background A**; allows you to draw a complete plan.
+* **Background A**; allows you to draw a complete background.
-* **Background B**; allows you to draw a complete plan.
+* **Background B**; allows you to draw a complete background.
 * **Window**; is a special plane, which allows writing inside Background A, the Window Background, has a different scroll than Background A and is therefore often used to display e.g. the user interface.

 ![Gens Kmod Plane Viewer](8backgrounds/img/planeExplorer.png "Gens Kmod Plane Viewer")